itamarwe/itamarwe.github.io/_posts/2017-02-04-problems-with-democracy.markdown

 4. Underrepresentation of the silent majority vs organized pressure groups - we all know how a loud crowd can have more influence over decision-making than the silent majority.
 Be it commercial lobbies or activist pressure groups.
-5. Representatives loosely held accountable for their actions during their term.
+5. Representatives loosely held accountable for their actions during their term - among other reasons, because they're elected only for the main issue at the time of the election and because of the lack of transparency.
-6. Your views can change over time, even during a seat.
+6. Your views can change over time, even during a seat - nevertheless, you are not able to update them.
 7. There are topics that you care more about and want to be more involved in.
 8. Lack of transparency - Government lacks transparency.
 You don't necessarily know about all the meetings, and definitely not about the content of all the meetings.
 It's hard to understand what are the powers at